-Le Vo, the founder of Ba Le, was in his 20’s and living in Saigon when he decided to sell banh mi sandwiches at his drink stand in the 1950’s.
+Le Vo, the founder of Ba Le, was in his 20’s and living in Saigon when he decided to sell banh mi sandwiches at his drink stand during the French colonization of Vietnam in the 1950s.
 When he first arrived in the city from the southern countryside, he found wood and simply built a stand that served as a place of business.
 Vo’s curiosity and passion about food led him to pursue more than just sell drinks; he began to make his own pasta noodles in hopes of discovering a distinct craft and skill he could specialize in, but came to find he understood and loved baking bread, marinating meat, and pickling vegetables more than he ever would noodles.
-He learned how to bake bread from the French themselves, and experimented with different flavor profiles by preparing his own meat and vegetables.
+He learned how to bake baguettes from the French themselves, and experimented with different flavor profiles by preparing his own meat and vegetables.
 The timing, proportion, and chemistry of banh mi’s individual elements made sense to him.
 After years of recipe, business, and production development, Vo closed up shop in 1972 to come to the America.